Sup2point0/integrity/roadmap.md

 - Navigating backwards in dynamic scripture can clear Desmos window.
 This is unideal, since it should instead revert to the newest window up until that step.
 - Dynamic scriptures with many steps can overflow scroll
+- Somewhere around 119 links on the site are currently broken.
+Hopefully that number will slowly go down... ;-;

 <br>